ngworker/router-component-store/README.md

-# Angular Router-connected NgRx ComponentStore
+# Angular Router-connecting NgRx ComponentStore

-An attempt to create an Angular Router-connected NgRx component store.
+An attempt to create an Angular Router-connecting NgRx component store.